TomJous/project-k8s/README.md

 For every Chart we have the following configuration:
--Chart.lock : declare the inclusion of other charts -chart/ : the binary of the included libs
--Chart.yaml : declare the chart
--values.yaml : set the independent values of the chart -templates/:
+-Chart.lock : declare the inclusion of other charts -charts/ : contain the binaries of the included libs -Chart.yaml : declare the chart and is dependencies -values.yaml : set the independent values of the chart -templates/: contain the template needed for the App imported from libfleetman
-    deployment.yaml : import his deployment template from lib service.yaml : import his service template from lib

-As you can see each chart have is own conception for example ChartAll
+As you can see some templates have also additionnal files For fleetman-api-gateway:
+    -persistentVolumeClaim.yaml : declare the access and ressources needed for a request

+For fleetman-mongodb and fleetman-position-tracker
+    -persistentVolume.yaml : declare where and how the data will be stored

+The library contains _helpers.tpl and every template, so that the chart can pick only the ones he need.

 ```bash
 ├── allDependenciesUpdate.sh